At a great American BBQ party, what’s the one thing that ties it all together? That makes the cookout so great and memorable?

 When SHTF, things like coffee and cigarettes become valuable and tradeable.
 Who says charcoal won’t be the same?
 With what we’ve listed above, we think it’s highly possible.

-Luckily, charcoal isn’t that hard to make.
+Luckily, making charcoal isn’t that hard.
 Here are some things you’ll need to prep beforehand:

 An entrenching shovel

-You’ll be using this to sift dirt and move hot materials out of the way, so an entrenching tool or shovel is key to charcoal making.
+You’ll be using this to sift dirt and move hot materials out of the way, so an entrenching tool or shovel is key to making charcoal.

 Matches will do the job but if they aren’t available, opt for a Ferro rod.